RitvikkDendukuri/Trading-bot-website-viewer-/README.md

 - **Self-healing** — if the server goes down mid-day, Yahoo serves full-day 1-min bars so missing minutes backfill automatically on restart
 - **Minute today, hourly history** — current session at minute resolution, older days compressed to hourly
 - **Regime detection** — automatically detects macro regime (Recovery, Crisis, Stagflation, etc.) and rotates accordingly
-- **Alpaca mirror (optional)** — if keys are set, rebalances are also executed on a real Alpaca paper account

 ## Tech Stack